adwiii/CSCI_420_Robotics_Fall_2025/labs/lab3.md

     1. Fly to waypoints inside the geofence area using commands send via the keyboard.
     2. Reject waypoints that are outside the geofence area.
     3. You should be able to explain how you implemented the verification state.
-5. Turn the geofence area on or off using the `Toggle_Geofence` service.
+5. Turn the geofence area on or off using the `ToggleGeofence` service.
     1. Show that after your geofence area is turned off, you can fly to a point outside the geofence area.

 ---